 Lots of people think about it for a while before they decide to contact a counsellor.
-You know it will take up time, and cost money, and although you must be feeling some discomfort or pain or you probably wouldn’t be looking, questions hang over you: What will I get from counselling?
+You know it will take up time, and cost money.
+Although you must be feeling some discomfort or pain or you probably wouldn’t be looking, questions hang over you: What will I get from counselling?
 Will it be worth it?
-Will it help?
+How might it help?
 Will it work?

 If you have never tried counselling before, or have only done CBT and not more exploratory, integrative therapy, you might wonder how it works, or what you’ll actually get from me.